256lights/zb/docs/admin-guide.md

 and try to run builders with users from that group.
 The group name used can be overridden with the `zb serve --build-users-group` flag.
 The group name created by the installer can be changed via the `./install --build-users-group` flag.
+The store directory must be writable by members of the group.

 zb supports sandboxing builds on Linux systems so that builders can only access the inputs declared by the build,